JieunKwon/WhatIsJava/README.md

 > 7. Polymorphism
   - the ability of an object to take on many forms.
    The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.

+> Abstraction
+  - It refers to the ability to make a class abstract in OOP.
+  It helps to reduce the complexity and also improves the maintainability of the system.